-Separation anxiety is caused by an animal becoming too attached and dependent on its owner, so that it becomes anxious when they are apart.
-This over-attachment could be the result of a kitten being hand-reared and so developing a particularly strong bond with its owner.
+Separation anxiety occurs when an animal becomes overly attached and dependent on its owner, so that it becomes anxious when they are apart.
+Over-attachment could be the result of a kitten being hand-reared and so developing a particularly strong bond with its owner.
 Over-attachment could also occur when a cat becomes used to getting lots of attention whenever she wants it and having an owner who is around all the time.
 When the owner is suddenly not there anymore, an emotionally dependent cat may not be able to cope and is likely to display anxious behaviour.

-Cats suffering from separation anxiety might start spraying around the house, which is a common sign of stress, but this is where you have to be careful as a cat could be displaying this behaviour for a different reason.
+Cats suffering from separation anxiety might start spraying around the house, which is a common sign of stress.
+However be aware, a cat could be displaying this behaviour for a different reason.
 For example, something in the environment might have startled the cat or upset her.

 You might notice that your cat constantly wants attention and meows if you’re not giving her enough.
-This is a sign of over-dependence and may mean that your cat is distressed when you are not at home.
+This may be a sign of over-dependence and may mean that your cat is distressed when you are not at home.
+Stressed cats can also sometimes over groom, or under groom.

 With any concerns about anxiety in a cat, you should first seek veterinary advice to rule out any underlying health problems in your pet.
-For example, if your cat suddenly starts urinating in the home, it could be because of a urinary infection rather than a sign of stress.
+For example, if your cat suddenly starts urinating in the home, it could be because of a urinary infection (which can sometimes be linked to stress).
 If your vet cannot find anything physically wrong with your cat, then they’re likely to refer you to a qualified pet behaviourist.

 - Look at your cat’s environment to make sure she has lots to do to enrich her life.
 A bored cat is more likely to look to her owner for stimulation.
 Cats like to be in control and one with a cat flap, with the freedom to come and go at will, may be less likely to suffer from separation anxiety.